 It became apparent that users found car maintenance to be a hassle and burden on their lives.
 We used these trends and patterns to:

 - Inform how we would approach educating new users

-- Challenge their pre-established associations with car maintenance through our user flow and user interface
+- Challenge their pre-established associations with car maintenance in a new user flow

 - Create a user persona that captures all of this information

 We created a user persona named "Busy Beth" who is an Account Manager at Tesla who just realized her car needs an oil change.
 We listed her goals, needs, and pain points to make sure our design changes reflected her priorities.
 To dive deeper into the mindset of Beth, we created a detailed customer journey map and storyboard to pull apart what she would be thinking, feeling, and acting upon.